d4rk-lucif3r/LuciferML/README.md

     More About [Classification](https://github.com/d4rk-lucif3r/LuciferML/blob/master/LuciferML/supervised/Classification_README.md)

-## Note - As of v0.0.5 it LuciferML supports only Classification.
+## Note - LuciferML rightnow supports only Classification.
 ## More To be Added Soon